 Approximately 91,832 acres, or 11.5%, of the total land area of the county is currently classified as woodlands.
 LWRD provides limited services for private forest landowners and relies on state and federal partners to provide assistance to those landowners.
-However, the county does manage a lot of forestry activities on Dane County park properties.
+However, the county does manage forestry activities on Dane County park properties.